harmonydata/harmonydata.github.io/content/en/blog/tabulate-questionnaire-survey-result-data.md

 ## Designing Your Questionnaire

 Effective tabulation begins with well-designed questionnaires.
 Ensure questions are clear, concise, and relevant to your objectives.
-Decide in advance how you plan to tabulate and analyze responses, as this will influence question design (e.g., using Likert scales for attitudes, multiple choice for categorical data).
+Decide in advance how you plan to tabulate and analyse responses, as this will influence question design (e.g., using [Likert scales](https://www.simplypsychology.org/likert-scale.html) for attitudes, multiple choice for categorical data).

 ### Practical Exercise: Designing Your Questionnaire